Graduate Department of Computer Science

 The doctoral student must also complete at least twenty-four hours of CIS 6980r, Dissertation.
 A student may enroll in CIS 6980r only after being admitted to candidacy.
 Once admitted to candidacy, students must be enrolled for a minimum of two dissertation hours each semester until completion of the degree.
 The student must graduate with the doctoral degree within five years of being admitted to doctoral candidacy.

 The supervisory committee is responsible for approving an individual program of study, possibly including additional course requirements, and verifying that the student satisfies the following departmental requirements.
-The area examination, prospectus, and dissertation defenses must be unanimously approved by the major professor and supervisory committee.
+The area examination, prospectus, and dissertation defenses must be unanimously approved by the advisor and supervisory committee.

 Qualifying Examination (Student Portfolio Defense)